JohBag/WST-Discord-Bot/readme.md

 ### Enter Keys

-Create a new folder called 'json' to the main folder, then add a new file named 'config.json' to the json folder.
-The config file should have the following variables.
+Create a new folder called 'json' to the main folder, then add a new file named 'secrets.json' to the json folder.
+The secrets file should have the following variables.

     {
         "token": "TOKEN_HERE",